When you hire a salesperson who doesn’t perform, that’s not good. But you also need to prepare your agency for things going really well.

 Many agency owners want to structure it so it’s 100% commission.
 That’s a good way to limit your downside, but it doesn’t attract the highest quality candidates—good salespeople have options.
 I recommend a mix of salary and commission.
 You can see how different approaches impact profits in the first analysis above.

-For this analysis, let’s focus on what they’re making (salary, commission, and any other compensation).
+For this analysis, let’s focus on what they’re making—salary, commission, and any other OTE (“on-track earnings”) compensation.
 In your spreadsheet, answer the question: “If they meet their quota, how much are they going to make?
 What’s their earning potential?”

-Applying this when you hire a salesperson at your digital marketing agency
+Applying this when you hire a salesperson at your agency

 Remember, hiring a salesperson isn’t just about your needs as the agency owner—look at this from your perspective (agency profits), your and your team’s perspective (agency workload), and the salesperson’s perspective (earnings potential).

 Spreadsheet aside, don’t ignore cultural fit—don’t hire someone where there are clear red flags about being a bad fit, no matter how good they are at sales.
-They’ll poison the rest of the company and make good employees leave.
+Toxic employees are like vampires—they’ll “poison” the rest of the company and make good employees leave.

 If you’re still on the fence about hiring a salesperson, start paying yourself a 10% commission now on new sales and see what it does to your profit margins.
 If it squeezes margins too much, you’ll want to make some changes before you hire a salesperson.